 \subsection{No-signalling principle}

 One important, albeit obvious, consequence of a theory being local-realistic is that it is not possible to send a signal from one system to another if there is no interaction between the two.

-Intuitively, no operation performed on some system $A$ can have an instantaneous effect of any kind on a remote system~$B$.
-It~follows that no operation performed on system $A$ can have an instantaneous \emph{observable} effect on system~$B$.
-More precisely, when we perform an operation $U$ on system $A$ and an operation $V$ on system $B$, operation $V$ has only affected the noumenal state of system $B$, without any influence on the noumenal state of system~$A$.
+Intuitively, no transformation performed on some system $A$ can have an instantaneous effect of any kind on a remote system~$B$.
+It~follows that no transformation performed on system $A$ can have an instantaneous \emph{observable} effect on system~$B$.
+More precisely, when we perform a transformation $U$ on system $A$ and a transformation $V$ on system $B$, transformation $V$ has only affected the noumenal state of system $B$, without any influence on the noumenal state of system~$A$.
 It follows that the phenomenal state of system $A$, which is a function of its noumenal state, is also unchanged.
 This is formalized in the following theorem.

 \begin{theorem}[No-Signalling Principle] Let $\rho^{AB}$ be a phenomenal state {of system~$AB$}\@.
-For all operations $U$ on system $A$ and $V$ on system $B$,
+For all transformations $U$ on system $A$ and $V$ on system $B$,

-We call the equation above the \emph{no-signalling principle} because it means that no operation $V$ applied on system $B$ can have a phenomenal (i.e.~observable) effect on a remote system~$A$. \end{theorem}
+We call the equation above the \emph{no-signalling principle} because it means that no transformation $V$ applied on system $B$ can have a phenomenal (i.e.~observable) effect on a remote system~$A$. \end{theorem}